Fixed point theorems for Boolean networks expressed in terms of forbidden subnetworks: Characterization by forbidden subnetworks

 Now, suppose that $\F$ is a set of forbidden subnetworks for $\P$, let $f$ be any network critical for $\neg\P$, and let us prove that $f\in\F$.
 Since every strict subnetwork of $f$ is in $\P$, $f$ has no strict subnetworks in $\F$.
 So if $f$ is not in $\F$ then $\Sub(f)\cap\F=\emptyset$ and we deduce that $f\in\P$, a contradiction.
 Thus $f\in\F$, so $\F$ contains all the networks critical for $\neg\P$. \end{proof}

 Let $\P_{=1}$ be the set of networks $f$ such that each subnetwork of $f$ has a unique fixed point, and let $\F_{=1}$ be the smallest set of forbidden subnetworks for $\P_{=1}$.
 Let $\esd$ and $\osd$ be the set of {\em critical} even- and odd-self-dual networks, respectively, and let $\eosd=\esd\cup\osd$.

-(A lot of even- or odd-self-dual networks are not critical.
-For instance, the network $f$ on $\{1,2,3\}$ defined by $f_1(x)=x_1\o x_2\o x_3$ and $f_2(x)=f_3(x)=x_1$ is even-self-dual, but it contains two even-self-dual strict subnetworks and two odd-self-dual strict subnetworks.)
+\begin{remark} A lot of even- or odd-self-dual networks are not critical.
+For instance, the network $f$ on $\{1,2,3\}$ defined by $f_1(x)=x_1\o x_2\o x_3$ and $f_2(x)=f_3(x)=x_1$ is even-self-dual, but it contains two even-self-dual strict subnetworks and two odd-self-dual strict subnetworks. \end{remark}

 \begin{corollary} $\F_{=1}=\eosd$. \end{corollary}

 \begin{proof} If $f\in\eosd$, then not strict subnetwork of $f$ is in $\eosd$ and according to Theorem~\ref{main}, each strict subnetwork of $f$ is in $\P_{=1}$.
 Since $f\not\in\P_{=1}$ (because $f$ has zero or two fixed points), $f$ is critical for $\neg\P_{=1}$, and it follows from the previous proposition that $f\in\F_{=1}$.
 Thus $\eosd\subseteq\F_{=1}$.
 Now, by Theorem~\ref{main}, $\eosd$ is a set of forbidden subnetworks for $\P$, and we deduce from the previous proposition that $\F_{=1}\subseteq\eosd$. \end{proof}